dimajix/flowman/docs/spec/mapping/mock.md

 The `mock` mapping works similar to the [`null`](null.md) mapping in that it creates an empty output.
 But instead of explicitly specifying a schema of the empty output, the `mock` mapping will fetch the schema from a different mapping.
 This mapping is most useful to be used in tests.
+In addition it is also possible to manually specify records to be returned, which makes this mapping even more convenient for mocking.

 ## Example
 ```yaml